Documentation

 Troubleshooting

-npx klaudius doctor is the install-time health check.
-The main moment to run it is right after the wizard finishes — ask Claude inside the project to run it and confirm everything wired up cleanly.
-Claude will execute the command, read the output, and walk you through anything that needs fixing.
+npx klaudius@latest doctor is the install-time health check.
+The main moment to run it is right after the wizard finishes — ask your agent inside the project to run it and confirm everything wired up cleanly.
+The agent will execute the command, read the output, and walk you through anything that needs fixing.
 If you prefer to run it yourself, the command is the same:

 It runs a structured check across everything that needs to be in order for the pipeline to work — language versions, dependencies, project files, and the credentials you configured in the wizard.
 The output flags whatever's broken and points at the fix.

 Beyond install, you generally won't need to reach for doctor at all.
 The exception is when something environmental has clearly changed — you've moved to a new machine, rotated a credential externally, or a system update has broken something.
-For everyday pipeline issues — anything mid-run, anything specific to a particular client, anything you'd describe in a sentence — just ask Claude directly.
-Claude reads the error, reasons about it, and usually fixes it on the spot.
+For everyday pipeline issues — anything mid-run, anything specific to a particular client, anything you'd describe in a sentence — just ask your agent directly.
+It reads the error, reasons about it, and usually fixes it on the spot.

-If doctor reports green and Claude can't make sense of what's happening, email hello@klaudius.dev with your output and we'll dig in.
+If doctor reports green and your agent can't make sense of what's happening, email hello@klaudius.dev with your output and we'll dig in.

 Reconfiguration